-We are forecasting to meet the plan in 2026 but will have a steep curve in the latter years with challenges due to the economy, supply chain, and demand for renewable projects in our region.
+We are forecasting to meet the plan in 2026, but will have a steep curve in the latter years with challenges due to the economy, supply chain, and demand for renewable projects in our region.
 We are preparing now, by continuing to work on the utility scale renewable projects that are forecasted to come on-line in early 2026.
 This will put us in a position to replace McClellan and Campbell.
-Prior to 2026, greenhouse gas emissions will be similar to historical and driven by hydro availability.
-After 2026, we should see a step change reduction in greenhouse gas emissions as the large local utility-scale solar-plus-battery projects come on-line.
 With reliability a priority, we will evaluate the performance of these new resources and the resource needs of the state as we develop the replacement plans.
 We're also developing an important project pipeline, as it takes, on average, 5 years to develop a project from site identification, planning, environmental studies, permitting, engineering, procurement and construction.